 Jackie Coogan – Uncle Fester

 We all know Jackie Coogan to be the lovable Uncle Fester!
 He began his movie career in silent films as a child actor.
-Aside from his acting work, he was known for his charity work as well.
-In 1924, he starts the “Children’s Crusade” as part of his fundraising drive.
-This would provide more than $1 million in clothing, food, and more.
+Aside from his acting, he was well known for his charity work as well.
+In 1924, he started the “Children’s Crusade” as part of a fundraising drive, resulting in the provision of more than $1 million in clothing, food, and more vitally-needed items.
 Additionally, Coogan would dabble in radio work and serve in the U.S. Army in WWII.

 Read onto the NEXT page to learn about the rest of the cast of The Addams Family!